Lupennat/ludb/SCHEMA.md

 #### Toggling Foreign Key Constraints

-You may enable or disable foreign key constraints within your migrations by using the following methods:
+You may enable or disable foreign key constraints by using the following methods:

 ```ts
     Schema.enableForeignKeyConstraints();